hashmil/qr-code-generator-py/README.md

 **Example:**

-If you enter the URL "<https://hashir.blog>", the script will generate a file named "qr_code_hashir_blog.png".
+If you enter the URL "https://hashir.blog", the script will generate files named "qr_code_hashir_blog.png" and "qr_code_hashir_blog.svg".

 **Requirements:**